MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-limitations.md

 [!INCLUDE[applies-to-mysql-flexible-server](../includes/applies-to-mysql-flexible-server.md)]

 This article describes limitations in Azure Database for MySQL - Flexible Server.
-[General limitations](https://dev.mysql.com/doc/mysql-reslimits-excerpt/5.7/en/limits.html) in the MySQL database engine are also applicable.
+[General limitations](https://dev.mysql.com/doc/mysql-reslimits-excerpt/5.7/en/limits.html) in the MySQL database engine also apply.
 If you want to learn about resource limitations (compute, memory, storage), see the [article about compute and storage](concepts-service-tiers-storage.md).

 ## Server parameters